Full 2014 Toyota Venza Review

 Every 2014 Toyota Venza comes standard with antilock brakes, traction and stability control, front side airbags, side curtain airbags and a driver knee airbag.
 A rearview camera is optional on the LE and standard on the XLE and Limited.
 Front and rear parking sensors are standard on the Limited only.

-In Edmunds brake testing, the Venza came to a stop from 60 mph in 122 feet, an average distance for a midsize crossover with all-season tires.
+In Edmunds brake testing, the 2014 Venza XLE came to a stop from 60 mph in 120 feet: shorter than the average distance for a midsize crossover with all-season tires.

 In government crash testing, the Venza received five out of five stars for overall protection, with four stars for overall frontal-impact protection and five stars for overall side-impact protection.
 The Insurance Institute for Highway Safety gave the Venza the best possible rating of "Good" in the moderate-overlap frontal-offset, side and roof-strength crash tests.
 The Venza also earned a "Good" Rating for its head restraints/seatbelt performance regarding whiplash protection in rear impacts.